boomerangservices/.github/profile/README.md

 ---

 ### 📋 Service Credits
-This service was created meticulously by:
-Summerlytz (Lead Developer)
-sv_lord5 (Developer)
-soundfade (Retired Developer & Co Founder)
+This service was created by Summerlytz (Lead Developer), sv_lord5 (Developer) and soundfade (Retired Developer & Co Founder).